 I’ve always been curious about the standard size though, so this year I wanted to spend some time with the 6S rather than simply upgrading to the 6S Plus directly.

-Shot on iPhone 6S
+Shot On iPhone 6S

 I’m going to start with the most important change: the camera.

 All photos in this review that aren’t of the phone itself were shot this weekend on an iPhone 6S with no special technique, no tripod, and no post-processing whatsoever.
 These are all literally taken straight from the Photos app and resized for the web.
-As always, you can find bigger versions for detailed examination on Flickr.

 Photography is a major passion of mine, and I love being able to carry some incredible pieces of imaging technology with me.
 Like many people, I’ve taken a lot of photos with my iPhone, but I always reach for my camera when I can.